• Skip to primary navigation

 These mini ghost meringue cookies are the ultimate Halloween bake and are so much fun to add to any dessert table.

-If you have tried this recipe for spooky meringue ghosts and love it as much as I do, then please leave a comment and star review below – I love hearing from all of you!
+If you have tried this recipe for spooky meringue ghosts and love it as much as I do, please leave a comment and star review below – I love hearing from all of you!

 Don’t forget to send snaps of your sweet treat to me on Instagram @with_love_kitty and sign up for the weekly newsletter to make sure you never miss a recipe!